 - No subwoofer included

-There is surround sound, and then there is a 3-dimensional surround sound, and the Yamaha 207BL Soundbar was the first of its kind to offer 3D surround sound.
-With DTS Virtual:X, the 207BL will fill every inch of your room to entrench you in the action and make you feel like you are part of the movie.
+In years past, Yamaha has released some of the best soundbar options that you could find.
+Now, the Yamaha YAS-209BL soundbar shows that the company has taken its experience and introduced another fantastic option.
+First, there is surround sound, and then there is a three-dimensional surround sound, and the Yamaha 209BL Soundbar is a vast improvement over its predecessor.
+With DTS Virtual:X, the 209BL will fill every inch of your room to entrench you in action and make you feel like a part of the movie.

-Yamaha also includes the ability to stream music over Bluetooth, along with using either the included remote or the accompanying smartphone app.
+Yamaha also includes the ability to stream music over Bluetooth and use either the included remote or the accompanying smartphone app.
 Plus, there is a wireless subwoofer packaged in the bundle so you can get just the right amount of bass for your favorite movie, TV show, or music playlist.

 - Wireless subwoofer included